Yi Zhou: Artistic career

 From 2010 to 2011, Zhou was brand ambassador for Clarins and sponsored by Clarins for her solo show in Venice during the 54th Venice Biennale in 2011.
-Since 2012, she has collaborated with the Italian luxury eyewear brand, Persol and Italian luxury brand, Hogan, Pringle, Chanel.
+Since 2012, she has collaborated with the Italian luxury eyewear brand Persol, Hogan, Pringle, and Chanel.

 In 2011, her artwork DVF 2011 premiered in Beijing at Pace Gallery commissioned by Diane Von Fustenberg for her exhibition Journey of a Dress.
 Instead of painting or photographing Diane for her portrait, she created an original video work, music by the Oscar-winning Ennio Morricone, as a moving 3D portrait featuring Diane as an iconic figure from whose mouth other icons escape.

 As a Chinese social media ambassador, Yi Zhou also developed a series of online moving portraits of key international players from the movie/fashion/art industries, posted on Tudou.com and Weibo.com.
 This project introduced these celebrities to the Chinese Twitter users, and introduced Zhou's approach to her work as a multimedia artist by creating portraits for social media only.
 In September 2011, Zhou created a short film featuring herself and Nicola Formichetti which gained international attention and showing emerging Chinese fashion designers' works.

-2011-present

 In 2013, she worked with the French couture jewelry house Gripoix designing their first artist-collection entitled Pineapple's Secret.
 Her animations have inspired clothing collection by the French hip brand, Each x Other.
 In the same year she was also hired by Iceberg brand to do a 360 degree clothing capsule collection.

 In 2013, Yi Zhou collaborated with Bryan Ferry for a new animated work premiered at her solo exhibition at the Vladivostok Biennale and also showed at her solo exhibition in 2014–2015 at Le Cube in Paris.

 In November 2016 she held a solo exhibition at Macro Museum in Rome, since she has been taking a break from art to devote to entrepreneurial and entertainment projects.

-Zhou is focusing her endeavors in NFT creations since late 2021 and her feature film debut since 2021.
+Zhou is focusing her endeavors in NFT creations since late 2021 and her feature film debut.

+In 2024, Yi Zhou released her first documentary feature In Between Stars and Scars: Masters of Cinema featuring Cameron Crowe, Robert Richardson, Dante Ferretti, Vittorio Storaro.

+Yi Zhou is represented by WME IMG Endeavor and Select Models.

 Modeling career

 Zhou is also a model and has appeared in Vogue (Paris, Italy, Germany, China, Mexico, UK and USA), Uomo Vogue, Elle (US, France), Numéro (China), Marie-Claire (China), Bazaar (China), and i-D (UK and Italy).
 She has appeared on the cover of Vogue China Beauty, Modern Weekly, South China Morning Post, and Vogue Italia Gioielli.

-Zhou has worked with photographers including Karl Lagerfeld, Patrick Demarchelier, Inez and Vinoodh, Jen-Baptiste Mondino, and Raymond Meier.

-She has appeared in global advertising campaigns for Persol, Levis, Conrad Hotel, T-Galleria by DFS, Iceberg and Hennessy.
+She has also appeared in global advertising campaigns for Persol, Levis, Conrad Hotel, T-Galleria by DFS, Iceberg and Hennessy.

 She has been named Shiseido Make up global spokes person 2018–2020.

 Yi Zhou took part of Boss campaign in 2022.

+In 2024 and 2025 she modeled for Clinique La Prairie.